rafwyss/alpha-generation-period-of-factor-momentum/README.md

 # The alpha-generation period of factor momentum strategies

-This code was used in the Bachelor's Thesis.
+This code was used in the Bachelor's Thesis "The alpha-generation period of factor momentum strategies".

 This repository contains the Python code for the thesis "The alpha-generation period of factor momentum strategies".